testflows/TestFlows-WebSite/source/handbook/index.md

 Internally **{% testflows %}** converts all [pattern]s into
-regular expressions but these expressions become very complex and therefore not practicle to be specified explicitely.
+regular expressions but these expressions become very complex and therefore not practical to be specified explicitly.

 Let's see how test filtering can be specified either using command line or inside the test program code.